uhhhh2/stolon-chart/README.md

+# About this fork
+The point of this fork is to figure out how to get the stolon chart working on Kubernetes 1.6.
+The original README follows...

 # Helm chart to install Stolon (HA PostgreSQL cluster)

 > Stolon is a cloud native PostgreSQL manager for PostgreSQL high availability.